OP Stack

 Low latency

 Interoperability allows for horizontally scalable blockchains, a key feature of the Superchain.
-With Superchain interop, latency can be low (~2 seconds) by optimistically accepting cross-chain messages.
-The fork choice rule enforces eventual consistency, meaning that if an invalid cross-chain message is accepted, it will be reorganized out eventually.
-The fault proof guarantees that all of the cross-chain messages are accounted for from the perspective of handling withdrawals through the bridge to L1.
+With Superchain interop, latency can be 1-block (~2 seconds) by optimistically accepting cross-chain messages.

 New predeploys